Finite model theory for pseudovarieties and universal algebra: preservation, definability and complexity: Introduction

-We direct the reader to a typical universal algebra text such as \cite{ber} or \cite{bursan} for deeper explanation around the following concepts.
-A reader familiar with the area can skip the section entirely.

-The algebraic focus of the article is primarily concerned with theory of varieties and to a lesser extent quasivarieties, and their restriction to finite algebras.
-Recall that a \emph{variety} of algebras is any class $\mathscr{V}$ of algebras of the same signature that is defined by some set (possibly infinite) of equations\footnote{Equations are also often referred to as \emph{identities}.}: universally quantified equalities between terms.
-Equivalently, $\mathscr{V}$ is a variety if it is closed under the class operators $\mathsf{H}$ (taking homomorphic images), $\mathsf{S}$ (isomorphic copies of subalgebras) and $\mathsf{P}$ (direct products).
-The variety generated by an algebra ${\bf A}$ is $\mathsf{HSP}({\bf A})$.
-We now give some examples of some of the kinds of classes that are encountered in the paper. \begin{example} The variety of semilattices is the class of algebras with a single binary operation $\wedge$ defined by idempotence, commutativity and associativity\up:

-each universally quantified.
+A central context for the present work has been the following computational problem, where the \emph{variety generated by ${\bf B}$} denotes the smallest variety containing ${\bf B}$, namely $\mathsf{HSP}({\bf B})$, or equivalently the class $\Mod(\Th_{\rm eq}({\bf B}))$ of models of the equational theory of ${\bf B}$.\ each universally quantified.
 Equivalently, the variety of semilattices is equal to $\mathsf{HSP}(\mathbf{S}_\wedge)$, where $\mathbf{S}_\wedge$ denotes the $2$-element semilattice \up(which can be represented by interpreting $\wedge$ as the usual number-theoretic multiplication on the two-element set~$\{0,1\}$\up). \end{example} We will say that an algebra is \emph{semilattice-based} if its fundamental operations include a binary operation satisfying the semilattice axioms.

-When ${\bf A}$ is finite, then the finite members of $\mathsf{HSP}({\bf A})$ are obtained by taking only finitary direct products $\mathsf{P}_{\rm fin}$; in other words $\mathsf{HSP}_{\rm fin}({\bf A})$.
-IA class of finite algebras closed under $\mathsf{HSP}_{\rm fin}$ is called a \emph{pseudovariety}.
-Pseudovarieties cannot in general be defined by equations (even at the finite level), and pseudo-equations are the most approach: using equalities between limits of sequences of terms rather than between terms (see Almeida \cite{alm} for example). \begin{example} The pseudovariety of $\mathscr{J}$-trivial monoids is the class of finite monoids satisfying
+When ${\bf A}$ is finite, then the finite members of $\mathsf{HSP}({\bf A})$ can be obtained by taking only finitary direct products $\mathsf{P}_{\rm fin}$; in other words we need only consider the pseudovariety $\mathsf{HSP}_{\rm fin}({\bf A})$.
+While the equational theory of ${\bf A}$ continues to define the finitely generated pseudovariety $\mathsf{HSP}_{\rm fin}({\bf A})$ amongst finite algebras (but possibly requiring infinitely many equations), pseudovarieties cannot in general be defined by equations.
+Instead, pseudoequations are the most common approach: equalities between limits of sequences of terms rather than between terms (see Almeida \cite{alm} for example). \begin{example} The pseudovariety of $\mathscr{J}$-trivial monoids is the class of finite monoids satisfying